hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ### Binding the Role with the ServiceAccount

+In the last step,
+we bind the Role and the ServiceAccount created above.
+In order to do so, we define a RoleBinding with the following specification:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/list-pods-demo-sa.yaml) -->
 <!-- The below code snippet is automatically added from labs/list-pods-demo-sa.yaml -->
 ```yaml